L1ghtmann/Building-An-Ios-Toolchain/README.md

 * If you have 8gb of ram or less, you’ll want to switch the linker in the cmake command below to either `gold` or `lld` (`-DLLVM_USE_LINKER=<linker>`) as they use less memory than the default linker `ld`.

-* If you've switch the linker and still manage to encounter something similar to the following: “collect2: fatal error: ld terminated with signal 9 [Killed] compilation terminated” after running the make install command below, your jobs are still using too much memory.
+* If you've switched the linker and still manage to encounter something similar to the following: “collect2: fatal error: ld terminated with signal 9 [Killed] compilation terminated” after running the make install command below, your jobs are using too much memory.
 To resolve this, try running `make install` (i.e., a single job).
-If that still doesn't do it, take a look at the last two links in the 'Resouces' section below.
+If that still doesn't do it, take a look at the last two links in the 'Resources' section below.

 ### The commands: